immiao/immiao.github.io/_posts/ComputerGraphics/2015-08-29-ray-tracing-based-on-Qt.md

 * **Recursive ray tracing**

 I trace the rays recursively for `maxDepth` times.
-It is undesirable to trace the rays infinitely since there're possible situations that the rays never end, considering two mirrors reflecting each other.
-The colors should be modulate according to the `reflectiveness` of its material.
+It is undesirable to trace the rays infinitely since there are possible situations that the rays never end, considering two mirrors reflecting each other.
+The colors should be modulated according to the `reflectiveness` of its material.

 {% highlight cpp %}
 Color RayTracingWidget::EmitRay(Ray& ray, int depth)